citp/privacy-policy-historical/m/my/myf/myfxcm.com.md

 Forex Capital Markets Limited is the controller of your personal data and is registered as a data controller with the UK Information Commissioner’s Office under registration number Z6975990.

-Questions, comments and requests regarding your data or this privacy policy are welcomed and should be addressed to us in writing at: Forex Capital Markets Limited, Attention: Data Protection Officer, Northern & Shell Building, 10 Lower Thames Street, 8th Floor, London EC3R 6AD, United Kingdom.
+Questions, comments and requests regarding your data or this privacy policy are welcomed and should be addressed to us in writing at: Forex Capital Markets Limited, Attention: Data Protection Officer, 20 Gresham Street, 4th Floor, London EC2V 7JE, United Kingdom.